allen-otterstrom/CMF_data/about.md

 ## Coverage Map

-Below is a modern state-boundary map showing which states have **total coverage** vs **partial coverage** in our dataset, as compared to the published county-industry tabulations.
+Below is a modern state-boundary map showing which states have **complete coverage**, **partial coverage**, or **no coverage** in the CMF dat, as compared to the published county-industry tabulations.

 ![Coverage Map](/assets/images/simple_coverage_map.png)